jlam55555/c99-compiler/README.md

     - implemented relational (comparison) operators; depending on the target, either emit a SETCC opcode (if set to variable/used as intermediate value) or do not (condition code will be used by branching statement)
+    - implemented quad generation for character and string literal constants, including a new addr type for strings (AT_STRING)
     - emit fatal warning on typedef (rather than SEGFAULT)
     - cleanup of many to-do items, documentation of broken/missing items